 Licensing revenue comes from licensing sales, so maximizing earnings means optimizing your tracks for the licensing market:

 - Enable licensing on your tracks.
 This sounds obvious, but many creators upload tracks without setting up licensing offerings.
-Go to your track settings and configure at least two tiers: personal use and commercial use.
+Go to your track settings and configure the tiers you want to offer: Personal, Creator, and Commercial.
 You cannot earn from licensing if licensing is not available.

 - Create licensable music.
 Instrumental tracks, background music, and ambient pieces are in highest demand from content creators.
 Vocal-heavy tracks are harder to license because they compete with spoken dialogue.
 If you want to maximize licensing revenue, include instrumental versions in your catalog.